nufairif/css-colored-markers/README.md

-# Learn CSS Colors by Building a Set of Colored Markers from freeCodeCamp
+# Learn HTML Forms by Building a Registration Form from freeCodeCamp
-Responsive Web Design -> Learn CSS Colors by Building a Set of Colored Markers
+Responsive Web Design -> Learn HTML Forms by Building a Registration Form